luisvinicius167/mockschema/README.md

         <Appbar></Appbar>
         <Container fluid={true}>
         {/**
-          * mock will return an Array with 10 object
+          * mock will return an Array with 10 objects
-          * the id will auto incremented by mock
+          * the id will be auto incremented for you */}
-          */}
           {mock('person', 10).map( person => (
             <div>{person.id} {person.name}</div>